herb extract side effects and

 abundant active component icariin, while only a few authors have reviewed the

 Mechanism of action

-The exact way that epimedium works remains unclear.
+The exact way that epimedium works as an Erection Enhancer remains unclear.
 Animal studies have shown that it may influence levels of neurotransmitters such as norepinephrine, serotonin, and dopamine and reduce cortisol levels.
 Its quite possible epimedium sagittatum influences several aspects of human sexual biochemistry.
 Icariin is thought to help with erectile function.

 effects, risk, danger